 Open access over the web to each step of the process improves the reproducibility of the results and will allow the review to be updated easily in the future.
 Each step of the study will be maintained in a git repository that others can copy and use.

 Open publication will allow anyone interested to view the results over the internet without any restrictions.
 Collaboration and tracking tools refers to the idea that in computer programming, version control software is used to keep track of changes to software and to allow people to collaborate on a project without interfering with each other’s work.
 Git, an open source program, will be used to provide version control and collaboration for this review.

+Prisma Methods

 These reviews will use the PRISMA ( Preferred Reporting Items for Systematic Reviews and Meta-Analyses) [7] statement and checklist as a guide.

+Title (#1)

+These will be systematic reviews, and a meta-analysis of each review will be done if there are sufficient studies for meta-analyses to be done

+Structured Summary (#2)

+There will be a structured summary with the relevant information as in the Prisma checklist:

+Provide a structured summary including, as applicable: background; objectives; data sources; study eligibility criteria, participants, and interventions; study appraisal and synthesis methods; results; limitations; conclusions and implications of key findings; systematic review registration number.

+Rationale (#3)

+The rationale for these reviews is the problem of oligoanalgesia for patients with acutely painful conditions in the emergency setting, as discussed above.

+Objectives (#4)

+The objectives are described above.

+Protocol and Registration (#5)

 They will be registered in the PROSPERO [8] database of systematic reviews.
-At each step below where two reviewers independently make assessments and then compare their results the degree of concordance between the two reviewers will be reported.
+The review protocol will be available on the web as part of a git repository.

+Eligibility Criteria (#6)

 1. Inclusion criteria

-1. Randomised controlled trials that compare an opioid analgesic to placebo or to another dose of the same or a different analgesic.
+1. Randomised controlled trials or cohort studies that compare an opioid analgesic to placebo or to another dose of the same or a different analgesic.

 2. Cohort studies for evidence on secondary outcomes (adverse effects)

 2. Exclusion criteria